3 Arkansas officers suspended after video captures beating - KESQ

 The resulting nationwide protests called attention to officer brutality that often targets Black Americans.

+Amid public pressure for transparency and the proliferation of videos exposing police misconduct, there has been some pushback against recording officers.
+In July, the governor of Arizona signed a bill that makes it illegal to knowingly record officers from 8 feet (2.5 meters) or closer without permission.

-Mulberry is a small town of 1,600 people in western Arkansas right off Interstate 40, a major corridor that runs from California to North Carolina.
+Mulberry is a town of 1,600 people on the southern edge of the Ozarks in western Arkansas, right off Interstate 40, which runs from California to North Carolina.

 This story has been corrected to fix the spelling of Randal Worcester.
 Authorities initially gave an incorrect spelling.